tuxtor/elabismodetux-markdown/index.markdown

 #Hi!

-This is my personal collection of common (but not so common to remember) cmd/bash commands, feel free to copy and paste.
+This is my personal collection of common (but not so common to remember) cmd/bash commands and Linux apps commands , feel free to copy and paste.

 CSS - [Kenvin Burke's markdown css](http://kevinburke.bitbucket.org/markdowncss/)